-During fall and winter, many of us find comfort in the warm glow of candlelight and the accompanying fragrance of spices, forests, or flowers.
+During fall and winter, many of us find comfort in the warm glow of candlelight and the accompanying fragrance of spices, forests or flowers.
 Occasional use of scented candles is fine.
-However, if you're burning candles on a regular basis, especially in close quarters, the air quality becomes compromised with soot and other chemicals.
+However, if you're burning candles on a regular basis, especially in close quarters, the air quality becomes compromised with candle soot and other chemicals.
 That's especially problematic for people with asthma or chronic obstructive pulmonary disease (COPD).

-However, air fresheners can contain formaldehyde, phthalates, or benzene.
+However, air fresheners can contain formaldehyde, phthalates or benzene.
 The small amounts emitted in a well-ventilated home don't pose an immediate health risk but over time might have a detrimental effect, causing headaches or nausea, and they can aggravate asthma.
 The natural way to freshen indoor air is simply opening a window.
 Otherwise, try adding fragrance by spraying or diffusing organic essential oils.

 Sometimes it's difficult to know which products truly pose a problem.
-For example, one urban legend claims a Swiffer® WetJet™ poses a serious health hazard to dogs and cats.
-However, veterinary toxicologists at the American Society for the Prevention of Cruelty to Animals reviewed the claim and declared that the ingredients are safe to use around pets.
+For example, one urban legend claims a Swiffer WetJet poses a serious health hazard to dogs and cats.
+However, veterinary toxicologists at the American Society for the Prevention of Cruelty to Animals declared that the ingredients are safe to use around pets.
 In fact, even if pets drank large amounts of the solution, they would only experience temporary, minor intestinal upset.

 Single-Use Detergent Packets

 Detergent pods must be kept out of sight and reach of children and stored in the original container with a child-safety locking cap.
 As an alternative, purchase a bottled liquid or dry detergent because accidental poisoning is much less common.
 The contents are still caustic and require careful storage; however, they are less enticing to children.

 Chlorine bleach is a product created from sodium hypochlorite and sodium hydroxide.
 It is not made from elemental chlorine, which is a very strong acid.
 Typically, people use chlorine bleach while washing clothes or disinfecting kitchen and bathroom surfaces.
-When using bleach or a product containing bleach, always follow instructions printed on the label.
+When using bleach or a product containing bleach, always follow the instructions printed on the label.
 More is not better!

 To reduce your risk of illness, use paper towels instead of a sponge to clean up surfaces after cooking.
 You can disinfect a sponge used to wash dishes, but after a week, replace it because disinfecting is no longer effective.
-Use one of the following methods to sanitize a sponge.
+Use one of these methods to sanitize a sponge.

-- Place a sponge in a pan of boiling water, cover the pan, and boil it for five minutes.
+- Place a sponge in a pan of boiling water, cover the pan and boil it for five minutes.

 - Add a sponge to a regular dishwasher load and use the Heat Dry option.

-- Soak a sponge in full-strength white vinegar for five minutes, then rinse.
+- Soak a sponge in full-strength white vinegar for five minutes; then rinse.

-Ironically, refrigerators designed to safely store food can harbor E. coli, salmonella, listeria, yeast, and mold.
+Ironically, refrigerators designed to safely store food can harbor E. coli, salmonella, listeria, yeast and mold.
 Follow the refrigerator manufacturer's instructions for regularly cleaning your particular model.

-- Meat compartment: Raw meat, poultry, seafood, and ready-to-eat food come into direct contact with each other and the compartment itself.
+- Meat compartment: Raw meat, poultry, seafood and ready-to-eat food come into direct contact with each other and the compartment itself.
 To prevent the spread of contamination, keep all meat only in the meat compartment, separate from other refrigerated foods, and clean the compartment regularly.
-Five microorganisms are commonly found here: E. coli, salmonella, listeria, yeast, and mold.
+Five microorganisms are commonly found here: E. coli, salmonella, listeria, yeast and mold.

 - Vegetable compartment: Raw produce — especially leafy greens — are the largest source of foodborne illnesses.
 You need to wash the produce and the compartment where it's stored.
-This compartment is often contaminated with salmonella, listeria, yeast, and mold.
+This compartment is often contaminated with salmonella, listeria, yeast and mold.